MohamedGAmin/Arabic-NameVerification/README.md

 ## Overview
 This is an Arabic name verification project where Character-Level LSTM for real and fake name classifcation was used.

+The name given should be first, middle and last name seprated by spaces.
+Then the model will detect if this name is a real name with high confidence, a real name with low confidence or a fake name.

 The project consists of the following parts:

 1- Data Generation